hargup/whgi-indic/stories/gender-by-language.md

 # Biography Gender Gap in Indic Wikipedias

-This plot shows the Wikipedia in Indic Languages by number of gendered biographies, and compares their number of gendered biographies to female percentage of those biographies.
+This plot shows Wikipedias in Indic Languages by number of gendered biographies, and compares the number of gendered biographies to female percentage of those biographies.

 The changes show the *number of biographies* added and the *female percentage